The Dog Lady of Mexico-Book review

 The Dog Lady of Mexico offers a look at what rescue work is like and it’s not all wagging tails and happy adopters.
 It’s no surprise that rescuers tend to burn out, and reading this book, you have to wonder why Rose hasn’t crashed and burned, especially given the seemingly endless parade of puppies and adult dogs that arrive at her rescue.
 There are many small triumphs in the story, but just as many heartbreaking moments that would have stopped a less determined woman.
-It’s a good read and if you’re thinking rescue is a romantic undertaking, this book should change your mind.
+If a good read is what you want then this is the book for you.
+If you’re thinking rescue is a romantic undertaking, this book should change your mind.

 Susan M. Ewing